 Reductions have been achieved through a number of measures, such as recovering and using methane from the digestion process, changing out lights, and altering the run-times of equipment.
 The use of methane from the digesters has resulted in measurable energy savings that can be tracked.
-The Biological Process Improvements project, completed in March 2023, is a major process upgrade projected to decrease energy usage by an estimated 2.5 million kilowatt-hours per year, offsetting 1,143 tons of CO2 annually (LOTT, 2023).
-The 2024 inventory will present a fuller picture of decreases associated with this project.
-Installation of solar panels in 2024 on the roof of the centrate handling facility will also help decrease the amount of electricity needed and CO2 emissions.
-The 2025 inventory will reflect those additional reductions.
+The Biological Process Improvements project, completed in 2023, is a major process upgrade projected to decrease energy usage by 22%.
+This project will reduce pumping and aeration through a reconfiguration of the biological process treatment system and resizing of pipes, significantly reducing electrical usage.
+Related emissions reductions will be reported in future greenhouse gas emission reports.